jbouzekri/SculpinTagCloudBundle/README.md

 * jb_tag_cloud.tag_entity : the tag entity
 * jb_tag_cloud.tag_cloud_entity : the tag cloud entity
 * jb_tag_cloud.strategies : A list of services to manipulate the tag cloud.
 By default, shuffle randomize the order of the tags and percent_size calculate the tag weight based on its number of apparition.
+* jb_tag_cloud.max_number : used when enabling the strategy jb_sculpin.tag_cloud.strategy.max_number which will limit the number of tags to display in the cloud (if 0, all tags are displayed).
+This is global and will be applied to all tag clouds.

 License
 -------